Landesarchiv-Thueringen/x-man/docs/installation.md

 docker compose logs -f server
 ```

-> [!CAUTION]
+!!! warning

-> By default, the size of log files is not limited and log files can quickly become very large!
+    By default, the size of log files is not limited and log files can quickly become very large!

 To enable Docker's recommended logging mechanism with a default of 5 rotating files and a maximum of 20 MB, add the following to `/etc/docker/daemon.json`: